The Guards Museum

 The Guards Museum tells the story of the five regiments of Foot Guards who have the honour and duty of protecting the Sovereign and the Royal Palaces from 1660 to the present day.

-We follow the proud history of these world-class fighting soldiers from the English Civil War to the conflicts in Iraq and Afghanistan with displays of artefacts from our unique collection, which stretches back some 380 years.
+We follow the proud history of these world-class fighting soldiers from the English Civil War to the conflicts in Iraq and Afghanistan, with displays of our unique collection, which stretches back some 380 years.

 We’re posting new content here and on the following platforms:

 A new series of Podcasts Bearskins, Bayonets and Bravery – Notes from The Guards Museum featuring inspiring and amusing stories that will inspire, astound and amuse..
 Listen here

 A new series of videos exploring our rich collection and looking at the fascinating history of our five regiments.
 Watch here.

 Seven days a week

 (Last admission at 15:30)